Can you save money for your wedding using a TFSA?

 With the rise in popularity of destination weddings and other expensive options, costs have been rising steeply since the early 2000s.
-Weddings cost around $15,000 for a catered, but otherwise simple event, to $50,000 and more for couples determined to arrive in a stretch limo, and whose families have pressured them into inviting a bunch of people they have never met.
+Weddings cost around $15,000 for a catered, but otherwise simple, event.
+This can stretch to $50,000 and more for couples determined to arrive in a stretch limo.
+Also, families often pressure couples into inviting a large number of people.
 Keep in mind that we haven’t even factored in the cost of the honeymoon.
 Parents are increasingly objecting to such prices, so couples are choosing to stand the cost themselves.

 Once your TFSA holds only liquid investments, withdrawing from it is as easy as taking funds out of a conventional bank account.

 Many people have misconceptions about TFSAs.
-When they were introduced in 2009, financial planners had the tendency to present them to their clients exclusively as investment vehicles, even though they were created to increase savings options for all Canadians.
+Introduced in 2009, TFSAs were presented by financial planners as investment vehicles.
+However, TFSAs were created to increase savings options for all Canadians.
 Consumers also perceived TFSAs as vehicles for individuals with higher net worth.
 In reality, TFSAs are for everybody and are a straightforward way to pay for that big day.